 MRI

-An MRI is an expensive test and you need to be referred by a specialist to get one.
-If you have already had an MRI done, please bring it along to your first consultation.
-If your physiotherapist feels it is necessary for you to get an MRI, you will be referred to a specialist.
+An MRI is an expensive test, and you need to be referred by a specialist for one.
+If you have already had an MRI, please bring it along to your first consultation.
+If your physiotherapist feels it is necessary, you will be referred to a specialist.

 Why is my buttock pain not going away?

 Let’s say you have had piriformis syndrome before and even tried treatment like medication and rest.
-Previously it helped, because your pain got better.
-However, each time you try to really get back to running or exercising at your full capacity, your pain comes back.
-Now, you’re always aware of pain in your buttock and you wonder if it might trigger that familiar burning pain down your leg.
-It has literally become a ‘pain in the butt’, because it never fully goes away.
+Previously, it helped because your pain got better.
+However, when you try to get back into running or exercising at your full capacity, your pain returns.
+Now, you’re always aware of the pain in your buttocks, and you wonder if it might trigger that familiar burning pain down your leg.

 Finding the root of the problem

-If you focus on resting, it will probably help the inflammation and irritation settle.
-However, now you get weaker and when you start to get active again, your buttock muscles won’t be able to cope with the load.
-Now, your piriformis muscle gets overworked again and the repeated muscle contractions flare up the point of irritation and inflammation in your sciatic nerve again.
+If you focus on resting, it will probably help the inflammation and nerve irritation will settle.
+However, now you get weaker, and your buttock muscles won’t cope with the load when you get active again.
+Now, your piriformis muscle gets overworked again, and the repeated muscle contractions flare up to the point of irritation and inflammation in your sciatic nerve.
 This leaves you in a cycle of pain, not knowing if it is better to rest or move.
-Trying to push through the pain to get back to exercising will simply cause you to injure your piriformis muscle and sciatic nerve, leading to damage if it is repeatedly injured.
+Trying to push through the pain to get back to exercising will cause you to injure your piriformis muscle and sciatic nerve, leading to permanent damage if it is repeatedly injured.

 What NOT to do